VPC

 end

-is configured at the application-wide level, Jets will automatically add the necessary VPC-related IAM permissions for you.
+If vpc_config is configured at the application-wide level, Jets will automatically add the necessary VPC-related IAM permissions for you.

 NAT Gateway Required

-need to contain private subnets that have a NAT Gateway.
+The Lambda functions vpc_config need to contain private subnets that have a NAT Gateway.
 Public subnets with an Internet Gateway did not work when I tested.
 The Lambda function would time out.
-The AWS Lambda console even has a message stating the requirement of a NAT Gateway:
+The AWS Lambda console even has a message stating the requirement for a NAT Gateway:

-Slow Function Deletion
+Slow Function Deletion: VPC ENI Deletion is Slow

-Here’s also the jets deploy
+Here’s also the jets deploy messages:

 Deploying CloudFormation stack with jets app!